Why is Health and Safety Training Important in UK Workplaces 2026

 Why is Health and Safety Training Important?

-Health and safety training is critical for UK workplaces, where HSE statistics show that 138 workers were killed in work-related accidents and 604,000 working people sustained workplace injuries in 2023/24, resulting in £21.6 billion in costs and 33.7 million working days lost, continuing need for workplace first aid training.
+Health and safety training is critical for UK workplaces, where HSE statistics show that 124 workers were killed in work-related accidents and 680,000 working people sustained workplace injuries in 2024/25, with 59,219 injuries serious enough to be reported under RIDDOR, resulting in £22.9 billion in costs and 40.1 million working days lost, demonstrating the continuing need for comprehensive workplace safety training.

 The importance of safety investment is further highlighted by HSE's recognition that Great Britain has achieved "a dramatic reduction of around 85% in the numbers of employee fatal injuries in the workplace" over the past 50 years since HSE was established, demonstrating the long-term effectiveness of systematic health and safety measures.